Out Reach Services

 “The free audio study material presented to me by Nethrodaya changed my academic performance magically from 50 percentage performance to 74 percent in the 10th.

 Public examination 2013” says Mr. Ganesh Kumar, a visually impaired student, hailing from Sivakasi.
 Ganesh Kumar was born blind and was finding it difficult to prepare for the 10th examination on account of visual impairment, especially in mathematics.
 He added that repeated listening to the lessons and answers to 5 marks questions gave him immense confidence in understanding and remembering lessons and face the examination with full preparedness and confidence.
-Apart from reading of texts of lessons, the learned readers have also explained difficult concepts and words and gave clarifications on spellings etc. Nethrodaya is providing free audio study material to all the Visually Impaired students in Tamil Nadu totally free of cost.
+Apart from reading of texts of lessons, the learned readers have also explained difficult concepts and words and gave clarifications on spellings etc. Nethrodaya is providing free audio study material to more than 5000 Visually Impaired students in Tamil Nadu totally free of cost for the past 18 years.

 Free Medical Aid Services 24/7:

 Mrs. Selvi, who hails from Madurai, lost her eyesight when she was 3 year old due to small pox.
 In spite of her visual impairment, she became a graduate due to her determination.
 She married a visually impaired person and they are blessed with 2 daughters.
 Her husband left her and she was facing many hardships in bringing up the daughters.
 She developed hernia in her stomach in 2009 and the disease was progressing.
 As she was unable to meet the costly expenses for the operation, she was bearing the excruciating pain till 2013.
 She came to know of the free medical aid service of Nethrodaya.
 Nethrodaya arranged for her medical examination and surgery in the Hindu mission hospital.
 After surgery now she is leading a healthy life at her village.
-Like Selvi, many visually impaired persons who are suffering from various medical ailments have availed free medical services from Nethrodaya.
+Like Selvi, many visually impaired persons who are suffering from various medical ailments have availed free medical services from Nethrodaya for the past 18 years.
+We are able to reach out to 2500 visually impaired beneficiaries.

 As part of the free medical services Nethrodaya also organizes free medical camps and provides monthly medicines in regular basis.